percona/everest-doc/docs/administer/rbac.md

  p, team-darkside-banana:role, monitoring-instances, read, the-dark-side/*
 ```

 ???
-Example "ILet's dive into decoding this"
+Example "Let's dive into decoding this"

     The `team-darkside-banana` role has the following privileges for **single** database `banana' within `the-dark-side` namespace: